What to eat in Eunos

-Complete your meal by adding on a side,, including BBQ Franks with Ranch ($5.90) made of tofu and Creamy Garlic Fries ($8.90) drizzled with dairy-free garlic mayo then topped with minced garlic.
+Complete your meal by adding on a side, including White Truffle Fries ($5.90) made of tofu and Creamy Garlic Fries ($5.90) drizzled with dairy-free garlic mayo then topped with minced garlic.

 Image credit: @brianxshek

-The Yakiniku Beef Striploin with Sous Vide Egg ($8.50) is served on a bed of warm Japanese rice topped with juicy beef strips, sous vide egg and pickles.
+The Yakiniku Beef Striploin with Sous Vide Egg ($9.50) is served on a bed of warm Japanese rice topped with juicy beef strips, sous vide egg and pickles.
 If you are not a fan of beef, you can also swap the meat for Teriyaki Chicken.
-The adventurous ones should order the Bacon Century Egg Linguine ($12) – creamy like a carbonara but with a strong taste of century egg.

 Address: 115 Eunos Avenue 3, #01-01, Singapore 409839

 On top of its colourful and eye-catching interior, Fresh Fruits Lab prides themself on serving up comfort food that is not only generous in portion but also flavourful.

 The weekends are especially crowded for the brunch options offered.
 The Messy Breakfast ($17) is a popular brunch option, featuring truffle-infused scrambled eggs and bacon-wrapped pineapple.
 If you are not a fan of truffles and prefer your eggs poached, go for their Blackstone ($14) instead.
 If you are here on the weekdays, their Soft Shell Crab Burger ($19) is worth a try.
 The slight heat in the sauce adds a nice kick to the dish.